Manage git connections in Gearset

 You'll see a list of all repositories your GitHub account can access.
 If you've created a brand new account for this module, you'll only see your new gearset-academy repository; if not, find that from the list and select it

-In the branch selector, check master is selected
+In the branch selector, check main is selected

 Select the Compare all metadata filter